CU-DBMI/set-website/_posts/2024-07-28-Uncovering-Code-Coverage.md

 Different languages have different tools for measuring code coverage.
 These tools help you visualize and understand your test coverage, making it easier to spot gaps and improve your tests.
-While the implementations may differ in their processing and report formating, they all follow similar principles.
+While the implementations may differ in their processing and report formatting, they all follow similar principles.
 Many of these tools are available without additional cost of freely as open-source packages.
 Below are just a few languages and common test coverage tools you can use with them.